tumaytopcu/tumaytopcu/README.md

 - 👋 Hi, I’m @tumaytopcu
-- 👀 I’m interested in data science.
+- 👀 I’m interested in data science and analytics
 - 🌱 I’m currently learning Python, R and SQL.
-- 💞️ I’m looking to collaborate on machine learning projects.
+- 💞️ I’m looking to collaborate on data analysis projects.
 - 📫 How to reach me:
 - tumay.topcu@agu.edu.tr
 - https://www.linkedin.com/in/tumaytopcu/